Buying a New RV in Five Steps - updated June 2019

 Motorhome Pros - no towing involved (unless towing a small car behind), everything in 'one box'

-Motorhome Cons - most expensive, truck suspension, inflexible as transport at destination
+Motorhome Cons - most expensive, truck suspension, inflexible as transport at destination.
+Major depreciation.
+Driving licence will need upgrading if laden weight exceeds 4.5 tonne.

 Buying a New RV - Step One: Make a 'Needs' List